adopted-ember-addons/ember-cp-validations/README.md

 ## Looking for help?

-If it is a bug [please open an issue on GitHub](http://github.com/offirgolan/ember-cp-validations/issues).
+- If it is a bug [please open an issue on GitHub](http://github.com/offirgolan/ember-cp-validations/issues).
+- Ask a question in the `#e-cp-validations` channel at the [Ember.js Community Slack](https://embercommunity.slack.com)

 ## Basic Usage - Models